Sondoro/akan_name/README.md

 akan_name

 ## Project description.
 Akan names are derived from Ghanian culture.
 Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.
-Here are Ghanian day names.
+The project builds a web application that takes a user's birthday and calculates the day of the week they were born and then outputs their Akan Name based on their gender.

 ## Author(s) information.
 Simon Ondoro